alphagov/cyber-security-security-advisory-dashboard/ops_manual.md

 ### How does it work?

-The infrastructure is terraformed from the terraform in the terraform directory.
+The infrastructure is created using Terraform from the `build/terraform` directory.

 #### The audit process